0000xFFFF/ai-image-desc/README.md

 # ai-image-desc
-trying to describe images using ai
+describe image in English with AI

 ## Preview